Lagos APC: Unchanging Crisis - Nigeria Today

 By Olasunkanmi Akoni & Gbenga Oke

-THE primary election was part of the conditions for participation in the poll scheduled for July by the election umpire, Lagos State Independent Electoral Commission, LASIEC.
+THE All Progressives Congress, APC on Sunday said it had submitted its approved candidates for the forthcoming Local Government elections to the Lagos State Independent Electoral Commission, LASIEC.

+The announcment by the chairman of the Primary Election Panel, Senator Tokunbo Afikuyomi brings to an end agitation by some party members for the complete democratisation of the nomination process.

-Following the announcement the APC in early May held a stakeholders’ meeting at its secretariat in Acme Road, Ikeja, which attracted thousands party faithful including a former governor of the state, Asiwaju Bola Tinubu and the incumbent governor, Mr. Akinwunmi Ambode.
-At that meeting members were urged to work round the clock to ensure that the party wins all available elective positions in the July 22 Local Government elections.
+Party leaders including a former governor of the state, Asiwaju Bola Tinubu and the incumbent governor, Mr. Akinwunmi Ambode had at a meeting of stakeholders last May at the party secretariat urged party members to work round the clock to ensure that the party wins all available elective positions in the July 22 Local Government elections.

 At that meeting, Tinubu while commending party members for supporting Ambode in the 2015 elections, urged that candidates produced by the party should similarly be supported in all positions.
 He recalled how the Peoples Democratic Party, PDP, and former President Goodluck Jonathan desperately moved to take over the State by spending huge cash, but that the APC stalwarts resolutely stood their ground and ensured the victory of the party.